Putin says Comey gave no proof Russia meddled in U.S. election - Nigeria Today

 Putin says Comey gave no proof Russia meddled in U.S. election

-Putin said that it was “very strange” for a former FBI chief to release details of his conversations with the U.S. president to the media.

-He alleged that Washington had tried to influence Russian elections over the years.

-The post Putin says Comey gave no proof Russia meddled in U.S. election appeared first on Vanguard News.
+The post Putin says Comey gave no proof Russia meddled in U.S. election appeared first on The Herald Nigeria.

 Do you something awesome to share with the world?
 Click here to share